Why attend MCP’s Mechanical to Electrical Training Course?

 MCP Consulting and Training are highly experienced, having worked with a wide range of businesses in a variety of industries providing Asset Management and Operational Excellence Improvement programme.
 Our Mechanical to Electrical training course is taught by industry experts, who are trained to respond to the needs and requirements of the organisation and delegate.

-The training courses we offer are city & guilds accredited and are delivered with quality, ensuring your workforce develops the required skills and operates at a higher skill level.
+Most of the training courses we offer are City & Guilds accredited and are delivered with quality, ensuring your workforce develops the required skills and operates at a higher skill level.
 We also encourage practical application throughout our courses, helping delegates gain a good understanding of industry equipment and uses.